vishvAsa/kalpAntaram/kANe/v3/4/General_Index.md

 take to define boundary in 505.
 Brahma, is deemed to have appointed Maou king 34; is said to have composed a work on the four puruṣārthas 4, 33.
 Brahmacārin, heirs of 764-765 :

-of every varna forbidden to drink madya 965; sexual intercourse for
+of every varṇa forbidden to drink madya 965; sexual intercourse for

 bidden to 846; two classes of 764.
 Brahmacarya, for long periods, for.